zgornel/knowledge-driven-automl/REAMDE.md

 ```

+## Printing or accessing the experimental results
+Once an experiment job finishes, the results are serialized in the current directory in a file called either `_results_xor_experiment.bin` or `_results_circles_experiment.bin` respectively.
+The `print_results.jl` scripts corrsponding to each experiment can be ran to print the pipeline space or pipeline space statistics extracted from the serialized data.
+The file also provides insights into how to access the results.
+The `.bin` file needs to be in the same directory as the `print_results.jl` file.

 ## Monitoring the pipeline space growth
 Monitoring the pipeline building progress (pipeline space evolution) can be done with
 `watch -n 0.1 cat __tree__` where `__tree__` is a file that is iteratively updated with a printout of the state of the pipelines during synthesis.